Skip to Main Content

 New York City Committee on Jewish Affairs records undated (I-190)

 Contains minutes of meetings (1960-1961), correspondence and reports pertaining to its activities.
-Among the latter were matters pertaining to open enrollment in the public schools, Negro-Jewish relations, Sabbath legislation and kosher slaughtering.
+Among the latter were matters pertaining to open enrollment in the public schools, Black-Jewish relations, Sabbath legislation and kosher slaughtering.

 Records of the Grand Street Boys Association (I-312)

-The Grand Street Boys' Association began in 1916 as a reunion of men who had grown up on or near Grand Street in the Lower East Side neighborhood of Manhattan and quickly grew into an active club, open to all men (and eventually women) regardless of religion, ethnicity, or social class.
-The Association promoted welfare projects, acts of fellowship and tolerance, scholarships, youth employment, war efforts, and the elimination of discrimination in sports, among other projects.
+The Association began in 1916 as a reunion of men who had grown up on or near Grand Street (Lower East Side) and grew into an active club, open to all men (and eventually women) regardless of religion, ethnicity, or social class.
+It promoted welfare projects, acts of fellowship and tolerance, scholarships, youth employment, war efforts, and the elimination of discrimination in sports, among other projects.
 The collection documents the activities of the Association, as well as the Grand Street Boys' Foundation, its financial arm established in 1945, and its Hobbycraft Program, a charitable program tasked with collecting and redistributing donated items to charitable and nonprofit organizations.

 Records of the National Council of Jewish Women, New York Section (I-469)

-The records of the National Council of Jewish Women, New York Section document the organization's community service, advocacy, and supportive administrative, fundraising, membership, and public relations activities from the Section's early years to the present.
+The Records document the organization's community service, advocacy, and supportive administrative, fundraising, membership, and public relations activities from the Section's early years to the present.
 Included is a large amount of material from the National Organization in relation to the New York Section.
 This material is dated from 1896 to 1999 and consists of administrative, events, and advocacy matters.

 Russ & Daughters Business and Family Records (I-605)

-Russ & Daughters was founded in 1914 by Jewish entrepreneur of Austrian descent, Joel Russ, as a family-owned fish and appetizing business located on the Lower East Side of Manhattan in New York City.
+Russ & Daughters was founded in 1914 by Joel Russ as a family-owned fish and appetizing business located on the Lower East Side.
 The business may be the first in New York (or the United States) to include “and daughters,”—Hattie, Ida, and Anne—in their business name.
 The collection contains a snapshot of the Russ business and family including some correspondence, a mortgage and business ledger, partnership agreements, apartment leases, advertising and branding, articles, photographs, and ephemera.

 Sign of East Side Hebrew School at Attorney Street below Broome, New York (I-7, AJHS)